aka: Technological Singularity

 - In Singularity Sky (yet another Stross work) a society in a sort of Industrial Age stasis is introduced to the fruits of a thousand years of human development and nanotech replicators which effectively destroy their economy and social structure overnight.

 A character from another society mentions how much they dislike and fear Upload civilizations; beings used to living in virtual realities where everything is backed up and can be restored at will do not always treat things and people in the real world with much respect and caution because they have little concept of impermanence and mortality.

-Marooned In Realtime.
+- Marooned In Realtime.
 A technology for freezing time within impervious "bobbles" allows a community to sleep through a singularity.
 They emerge to find no survivors and no hard information on what happened.
 From the last survivor to go into hibernation, they know that as the singularity approached, people became brighter, more connected and more powerful.
 But what actually happened unknown and perhaps unknowable.
 Multiple theories for what happened are presented, although it's strongly implied that the characters who believe the singularity hypothesis are correct.
-Given who the author is, I think that it's fairly obvious which side he agrees with.

 Ascending To A Higher Plane Of Existence is not banned or even discouraged, and the technologies to do so are readily available.
 However, people and civilizations who choose to sublime tend to stop interacting with less-advanced cultures with the exception of the occasional Deus ex Machina.
 To just about all observers, it seems as if they committed particularly grandiose and complicated suicide.
 The Minds are thus not inclined to attempt it, and are in fact really freaking paranoid about even studying the phenomena too closely.
 The various Ascended species (appear to) look down on the Culture and its citizens as more than a little immature and irresponsible for not just subliming instead of sticking around to enjoy the physical plane.